Optimal multiple change-point detection for high-dimensional data: Multivariate Gaussian change-point detection

+In their specific asymptotic regime and when all non-zero coordinates are of the same order, and all the change-points have a similar length $r_k$, their result is similar to ours up to the logarithmic terms.
+Indeed, for equispaced change-points, our logarithmic term $\log(n/r_k)= \log(K)$ is much smaller than $\log(n)$.
+Besides, their result does not handle the presence of low-energy change-points and does not hold beyond the asymptotic regime $n = e^{p^\zeta}$.
+In contrast, our condition~\eqref{EnergyGauss} for high-energy change-points entails that the detection conditions are qualitatively different for other scalings in $n$ and $p$.
+On the technical side, our condition~\eqref{EnergyGauss} is of $l_2$ type whereas that in~\cite{chan2017multi} is of minimal non-zero type.
+Recovering the tight $l_2$ conditions turns out to be much more challenging as we need to handle situations where some coordinates have different orders of magnitude.
+This is the main reason why we need to resort to a combination of the Berk-Jones and the partial-norm statistics.

-\paragraph{Comparison to the setting with only one change-point} When the statistician knows that there is at most one change-point $\tau_1$, then \cite{liu2019minimax} proved that it is possible to detect $\tau_1$ if and only if $r_1\Delta_1^2 \gtrsim \sigma^2 \left(s_1\log(1+\tfrac{1}{s_1}\sqrt{p\log\log 8n}) + \log\log 8n\right)$.
-The problem with only one change-point is more simple, and the paper uses similar statistics based on the CUSUM - a chi square statistics in the dense case and a thresholded sum of squared coordinates in the sparse case - to detect and localize $\tau_1$.
-It turns out that the detection procedure of~\cite{liu2019minimax} adapts to distance $r_1 = \max(\tau_1-1, n+1-\tau_1)$ of the change-point position to the boundary, and one could refine their result by stating that $\tau_1$ is detectable if and only if $r_1\Delta_1^2 \gtrsim \sigma^2 \left(s_1\log(1+\tfrac{1}{s_1}\sqrt{p\log\log (2n/r_1)}) + \log\log (2n/r_1)\right)$ which is more precise when $r_1$ is of the order of $n$.
-This refined result is related to our bounds in the mutiple change-point settings, but the rate is faster as they obtain a term in $\log\log(n/r_1)$ - instead of $\log(n/r_k)$ in our case.
-The reason for this faster rate is due to the relative simplicity of the problem with only one change-point. indeed, in single change-point detection, there is no need to look for change-points at all positions and scale at the same time, since scale and positions are related.
+{\bf Comparison to one change-point problem}.
+When one knows that $K\leq 1$ (at most one change-point), then \cite{liu2019minimax} proved that it is possible to detect $\tau_1$ if and only if $r_1\Delta_1^2 \geq c \sigma^2 \big[s_1\log(1+\tfrac{1}{s_1}\sqrt{p\log\log 8n}) + \log\log 8n\big]$.
+As in the univariate setting, the problem with only one change-point is simpler than for general $K\geq 2$.
+As for our procedure, Liu et al.~\cite{liu2019minimax} rely on statistics based on the CUSUM - a chi square statistics in the dense case and a thresholded sum of squared coordinates in the sparse case - to detect and localize $\tau_1$.
+It turns out that the detection procedure of~\cite{liu2019minimax} adapts to distance $r_1 = \max(\tau_1-1, n+1-\tau_1)$ the boundary, and one could refine their result by stating that $\tau_1$ is detectable if and only if $r_1\Delta_1^2 \geq c \sigma^2 [s_1\log(1+\tfrac{1}{s_1}\sqrt{p\log\log (2n/r_1)}) + \log\log (2n/r_1)]$ which is more smaller when $r_1$ is of the order of $n$.
+This refined result is in the same spirit as our bounds for mutiple change-point, but the rate is faster because one obtains $\log\log(n/r_1)$ - instead of $\log(n/r_k)$ in our case.
+The reason for this faster rate is due to the relative simplicity of the problem with only one change-point.
+Indeed, in single change-point detection, there is no need to look for change-points at all positions and scale at the same time, since scale and positions are related.
 This implies that it is possible to attain faster rates than in multiple change-point detection.
 The comparison between single and multiple change-point detection is thoroughly done in \cite{verzelenoptimal_change_point} for univariate models.